amanPras/che-che4z-lsp-for-cobol/README.md

 To resolve copybook names manually, hover over the copybook name with the error underline, select **Quick Fix...** and **Resolve copybook**.

-### Retrieving Copybooks from Mainframe Data Sets and USS Files
+### Enable Remote Copybook Support

-You can also set up automatic copybook retrieval from the mainframe to download copybooks from mainframe data sets and USS directories to your workspace.
+You can also configure COBOL Language Support to resolve copybooks that are stored in mainframe data sets and USS directories.

 1. Ensure that you have a [Zowe Explorer profile](https://docs.zowe.org/stable/user-guide/ze-profiles/) configured, with credentials and a connection URL defined.
 2. Open the COBOL Language Support extension settings.
 3. Under **Cpy-manager: Paths-dsn**, list the names of any number of partitioned data sets on the mainframe to search for copybooks.
-The data sets are searched in the order they are listed, so if two data sets contain a copybook with the same member name, the one from the data set higher on the list is downloaded.
+The data sets are searched in the order they are listed, so if two data sets contain a copybook with the same member name, the one from the data set higher on the list is used.
 4. Under **Cpy-manager: Paths-uss**, list absolute paths of directories on USS subsystems to search for copybooks.
-The directories are searched in the order they are listed, so if two directories contain a copybook with the same member name, the one from the directory higher on the list is downloaded.
-If copybooks with the same name are found in both a mainframe data set and a USS directory, the one from the mainframe data set is downloaded.
+The directories are searched in the order they are listed, so if two directories contain a copybook with the same member name, the one from the directory higher on the list is used.
+If copybooks with the same name are found in both a mainframe data set and a USS directory, the one from the mainframe data set is used.
 5. Under **Cpy-manager: Profiles**, enter the name of your Zowe Explorer profile.
 6. (Optional) Under **Cpy-manager: Copybook-extensions**, specify the file extensions used for your copybooks.
 The default supported file extensions are `.cpy` and `.copy`.
-7. (Optional) Under **Cpy-manager: Copybook-file-encoding**, specify the file encoding used in your copybooks.
-COBOL Language Support converts copybooks that it downloads from the mainframe from the specified encoding to UTF-8.
-8. Open a file or folder.
+7. Open a file or folder.
-   All copybooks used in the program which are not stored locally are downloaded from the mainframe data sets and USS directories that you specified in steps 4 and 5.
    Copybook support features are now enabled.

-Copybooks that you retrieve from mainframe data sets are stored in your VS Code global storage folder.

-Changes you make to copybooks that you retrieve from mainframe data sets are not saved back to the mainframe.
-To edit the content of your copybooks, we recommend that you use Zowe Explorer.

-We recommend that you refresh your copybooks from time to time.
-To refresh your copybooks, press **F1** and run the command **Clear downloaded copybooks**.
-This command clears the global storage folder so that copybooks are downloaded again from the mainframe.

-### Retrieving Copybooks from TAR files
+### Retrieve Copybooks from TAR files

 You can specify TAR files that contain copybooks in the extension settings.
-The TAR files can be stored locally, or retrieved from PDS members and USS folders.
+The TAR files can be stored locally, or downloaded from PDS members and USS folders to a folder in your workspace.
 COBOL Language Support also enables you to specify individual subfolders to search within the TAR file.

 1. Open the COBOL Language Support extension settings.
 2. Under **Cpy-manager: Paths-local**, specify paths to TAR files and prefix them with **tar:**.
 To specify a path within the TAR file to index, add **::*path/*** after the TAR file location.
 If you do not specify a path, the entire TAR file is indexed.